Important reasons to avoid a criminal conviction

 There are many reasons you may want to avoid a criminal conviction, which make it important for you to seek expert legal advice immediately if you have been charged with an offence.
 Reasons for trying to avoid a criminal conviction include:

-A Court can take into account any previous convictions you have when sentencing you for an offence.
-If you already have a criminal record, you will be treated more sternly then a first offender.
+- A Court can take into account any previous convictions you have when sentencing you for an offence.
+If you already have a criminal conviction, you will be treated more sternly then a first offender.

 If you have been charged with an offence contact a criminal lawyer.
 It’s very important to get the right advice early on.
 You can contact North Shore Criminal Law to speak to an Accredited Criminal Law Specialist on (02) 9955 2298 or our 24 hour Emergency Service on 0400 44 64 24.